JMarkstrom/yubikey-removal-behavior/readme.md

 5. Click **Apply** and **OK**.

 **Note**: Since the setting applies to the computer object, computers must have read access to the GPO.

+## 📖 Usage
+By default (no configuration required), the **YubiKey Removal Behavior** application will _lock_ the workstation on YubiKey removal.
+This behavior can be modified to instead _logout_ the user(s) OR _disabling_ the functionality.

+_Note further with regards to U/X:_

+#### Removal from USB port
+By default (no configuration required), the **YubiKey Removal Behavior** application will _lock_ the workstation if the YubiKey is removed from the USB port.
+If ```logout``` behavior is configured, any currently logged in user will be logged out from Windows if the YubiKey is removed from the USB port.
+To log back in, the user reinserts the YubiKey into the USB port and provides PIN and Touch.

+#### Removal using NFC reader
+💡 If you are using NFC you MUST set application behavior to ```logout``` (registry value ```2```) else you will be logged out immedietely on login(!)

+When a supported NFC reader is attached to the workstation, the user can bring his/her YubiKey to the reader for a short duration and achieve a "tap 'n go" type user experience.
+On successful read of the YubiKey, the **YubiKey Removal Behavior** application will
+_logout_ any currently logged in user(s).
+To log back in, the user will again place the YubiKey on the NFC reader and provide PIN.

+## Disable the functionality
+The application can be "disabled" by changing the ```removalOption``` registry key to ```0``` or ```Disabled``` using Group Policy or local registry.

+**Note**: toggling the registry setting does not deactivate or uninstall the application.

 ## Uninstalling the app
 The application can be uninstalled from **Add/Remove Programs**, using **GPO** or **MDM**.